Project 4

 • Video of the Potentiometer-Controlled Servo (Schematic A) on a breadboard

-• Video of the Sundial (Schematic B) on a breadboard.
+• Video of the Trashcan (Schematic B) on a breadboard.

 Compress the folder to a zip file and rename the file using the format “ops_project#_lastname_firstname.zip” Then, submit the zip file to the Project 4 Canvas assignment.